Frozen Embryo Transfer

 The Frozen Embryo Transfer for Surrogate treatment cycle generally follows these stages:

-- Once the six-month embryo quarantine period is over and the final screening tests are cleared, the surrogate can start Frozen Embryo Transfer treatment (FET).
+- Once the three-month embryo quarantine period is over and the final screening tests are cleared, the surrogate can start Frozen Embryo Transfer treatment (FET).

 - Before the embryo can be transferred, it is necessary for lining of the surrogate’s uterus (also known as the endometrium) to become thick and prepare for potential implantation of an embryo.
 For pregnancy to occur, the embryo must implant into the lining of the female’s uterus.
 Preparation of the endometrium is achieved in a number of ways.
 The type of preparation for the surrogate will be discussed with the treating specialist.